bocadilloproject/bocadillo/docs/getting-started/tutorial.md

 We're now ready to get to the meat of it!
 The first thing we'll build is the WebSocket endpoint.

-You don't really need to know about how WebSocket works for now — just know that it allows a server and a client to exchange messages in a bi-directional way.
-This is what makes it very suitable to enable the conversation between a client and our chatbot.
+If you're not familiar with WebSocket, don't worry — here's a 10-word summary: it allows a server and a client to exchange messages in a bidirectional way.
+It's good old sockets reinvented for the web.

+Due to their **bidirectional nature**, they're very suitable for the kind of application we're building here — some sort of _conversation_ between a client and a server (i.e. our chatbot).

+If you're interested in learning more about WebSockets in Python, I strongly recommend this talk: [A beginner's guide to WebSockets](https://www.youtube.com/watch?v=PjiXkJ6P9pQ).

-We won't plug in the chatbot yet, but instead make the server return any message that it receives — a behavior also known as an "echo" endpoint.
+Alright, so we're not going to plug the chatbot in just yet.
+Instead, let's make the server send back any message it receives — a behavior also known as an "echo" endpoint.

 Add the following between the `app` object declaration and the `app.run()` block in `app.py`: